andersfuf/UIS_Prototype/README.md

 #### Tasks
 CM-3 Spike Back-log consolidation.
 Making sense of the back-log. cm-log.md now logs sprints.

-### May 2023 DEVELOPMENT SPRINTS

-Some enhancements

-### User stories:

-#### Customer role:

-CUS7-8-2023 (anders, 100%):Transfer.
-Fix SQL selecting customers accounts based on customer id.

-CUS7-3-2023 (anders, 100%): confirm update (insert into transfer).
-Customer/route.py must import transfer_account() from models.py

-Account

-CUS9-2023 As a customer i want a list of my accounts to find find out which are managed and by who.

-CUS9-2023-1 (anders, 100%) Initial listing.
-Use of sel_cus-accounts() adjusting template

-Checking account

-CUS8-2023 (name, %) As a customer i want to see the balance and details of my checking account.
-SPLIT into CUS8-1-2023, CUS8-2-2023 ,CUS8-3-2023, CUS8-4-2023, CUS8-5-2023, CUS8-6-2023.

-CUS8-1-2023 (name, %) checking account model-part (DML).

-CUS8-2-2023 (name, %) checking account template.

-CUS8-3-2023 (name, %) checking account controller-part.

-CUS8-4-2023 (name, %) checking account detail-part model-part (SQL).

-CUS8-5-2023 (name, %)  checking account detail-part template.

-CUS8-6-2023 (name, %) detail-part controller-part.

-#### Employee role:

-EUS-CUS7-2023 Transfer currently disabled in the templates.
-Could be enabled and debugged

-Accounts EUS-11
-EUS-11 as an emplee i have access to specific customer accounts, so the employee can manage the customer.
-Thoughts: SQL.
-The data model maps employees to customer accounts.
-The employee could be mapped to a customer.

-#### Tasks:

-CM-2 (anders, 100%): Adding data to the database.
-CM-2 (anders, 100%): Revisiting the about template.

-CM-1 (name, was ok, defer) adjusting technical debt.
-(Remove underscore folders from git from python compilations.)
-CM-1 (name, 0%) adjusting technical debt.
-CUS7-8-2023. models.select_cus_accounts() does not need employees
-     Remove employee from SQL.

 ## Back log of User stories (unfinished business).
 There is a dilemma.
 You want the current state of existing user stories.
 However a back log is also a repository of unfinished business.
 Decission 20231107: Maintain a consolidated respository of userstories along with the tasks.
 Have a Back log of user stories as unifinished business.